mathiasseidler/360-Image-Gallery/README.md

 The app should allow creation of projects, editing projects and at one point access permission mgmt to allow the admin to expose galleries only to authorized users.

 # Development stack:
-Svelte.js providing a reactive frontend
+Frontend: Svelte.js providing a reactive graphical user interface

-Python FastAPI implementing a REST-ful API
+API: Python FastAPI implementing a REST-ful API

-Python for CRUD business logic using SQLalchemy's object relational mapper for data base transaction.
+Busniess logich and CRUD: Type-annotated Python using SQLalchemy's object relational mapper for data base transaction.

 Data base: SQLite for local prototyping, Postgres for a later server-less deployment on Heroku